 Sometimes that urge to make something can overwhelm us – this is true for all ages of people.
-When that happens, it’s a good idea to step back when you feel yourself being emotionally drained by your work.
-Just find a place to pause and stop.
+When that happens, it’s a good idea to just find a place to pause and stop.

-Do something else for a while – hopefully something else that you enjoy, or that you know you need to get done.
-You might lose a little momentum but you won’t lose your purpose for making your work, and you won’t fail to create something.
-You will gain some perspective and give yourself space to reflect on why you’re finding your creative work difficult – and this is a great way to gain insight into what you are creating and why it is important to you.
+Do something else for a while – maybe something you enjoy or a task that’s on your to do list.
+You might lose a little momentum but you won’t lose your purpose for making your work, and you’ll gain some perspective by giving yourself space to reflect on why you’re finding your creative work difficult.
 It’s a very mature thing to do, and we encourage you to do it.

 Talk to somebody.

 One of the reasons What’s Your Story? exists is to help build a teenage literary scene in Scotland, and a major reason to do that is so that you know you’re not on your own.
-We want you to know that other people are creating, that your work is part of a larger body of creativity being made by your peers and that you belong somewhere as a creative person.
+Other people are out there creating your work is part of a larger body of creativity being made by your peers and you belong somewhere as a creative person.
 In time, we hope you will be able to connect to each other through creative writing groups or local opportunities, but for now, consider talking to a friend or an adult you trust about how you’re doing.

 We focus a lot in society about promoting upbeat feelings – but that doesn’t mean you have to stay quiet when you feel sad or worried.
 If you don’t want to, or can’t, talk to somebody in your life, get in touch with our friends at ChildLine.
 Don’t be put off by the name, they’re brilliant for any young person up to the age of 18.

 Be Your Own Friend.